chompy/platform_cc/README.md

 3) (Optional) Install database dumps.

-    All databases will work but Platform_cc currently only has commands to interact with MySQL/MariaDB.
+    All databases will work but Platform.CC currently only has commands to interact with MySQL/MariaDB.
 For all other database types you will need to user `docker exec` to access them.

     For MySQL databases you can use the `pcc mysql:sql` command to execute queries.